bgianfo/lab-notebook/src/serenityos/gdb-port.md

 Once I tried to get this compiling I ran into a funny issue with SerenityOS's LibC and `ptrace()` implementation.
-The implementation exposes registers via a struct `PtraceRegisters`, which assumed that everything that would ever use it would be using the SerenityOS AK[^ak-footnote] library, so it pulled in private types.
-As you can imagine this caused a few problems as GDB has no idea about these types, and we were leaking implementation details from our LibC to a random port.
+The implementation exposes registers via a struct `PtraceRegisters`, which assumed that everything that would ever use it would also be using the SerenityOS AK[^ak-footnote] library, so it pulled in private types.
+As you can imagine this caused a few problems as the gdb code has no idea about these types, and we were leaking implementation details from our LibC to a random software port.
 This was easy enough to fix, we just needed to avoid using Serenity specific types and defining C++ functions via this C ABI.
 The diff is a bit boring, so I won't include the whole thing here 😁.
 After this change to LibC we were back in business and our new serenity target was compiling.